 Ingredients

-- 2.5 cups cooked short grain rice day old (see Notes for how much uncooked rice to use)
+- 2.5 cups cooked short grain rice day old (see Notes if you're making fresh rice for this recipe)

-- 7 oz spam or sub with bacon/pork belly/hot dogs.
-If vegetarian, omit completely or sub with tofu.
+- 7 oz spam or bacon/pork belly/hot dogs/chicken/steak/canned tuna or tofu

 - ½ cup onion finely diced